At least 8 dead in eastern Kentucky flooding, and 'hundreds will lose their homes,' governor says - KTVZ

 Additional rainfall amounts of over an inch are expected through Friday evening.
 “We’re watching pretty close and it’s not going to take too much to cause some additional flooding issues,” Dustin Jordan, of the weather service office in Jackson, told CNN.

-The rains have caused untold damage to homes in the state’s slice of central Appalachia and forced some residents to the roofs of their swamped homes to await rescue, the governor said at an afternoon news conference.
+The rains have caused untold damage to homes in the state’s slice of central Appalachia and forced some residents to the roofs of their swamped homes to await rescue, the governor said at a morning news conference.

 Eastern Kentucky resident Belinda Asher said she received a flash flood alert on her phone at 1:15 a.m.